Welcome to today's edition of the Rush 24-7 podcast.

 Now, doesn't the question kind of spell out what Coppel says?

-You cannot in a democracy expect people to be able to reach across the aisles and make the accommodations for important issues if they are terrified that in so doing they're going to expose themselves to the wrath of either the right or the left.
+Anyway, here's what he said: You cannot, in a democracy, expect people to be able to reach across the aisles and make the accommodations for important issues if they are terrified that in so doing they're going to expose themselves to the wrath of either the right or the left-either Jon Stewart's humor or Rush Limbaugh's sharp tongue.

 It means that our brave and courageous elected officials would be happy to work with one another.